basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 application server.
 This OS process is a child of the Erlang OS process running Riak.

-Riak Search has a `gen_server` process which monitors the JVM OS process.
+Riak search has a `gen_server` process which monitors the JVM OS process.
 The code for this server is in `yz_solr_proc`.
 When the JVM process crashes, this server crashes, causing its supervisor to restart it.

 If there is more than 1 restart in 45 seconds, the entire Riak node will be shut down.
-If Riak Search is enabled and Solr cannot function for some reason, the Riak node needs to go down so that the user will notice and take corrective action.
+If Riak search is enabled and Solr cannot function for some reason, the Riak node needs to go down so that the user will notice and take corrective action.